 Dr. Laurie Weaver is a Professor of Bilingual and Multicultural studies at the University of Houston-Clear Lake.
 Laurie is also a proud single parent of Marisa, a 9th-grader whom Laurie adopted from Guatemala when Marisa was about six months old.

 In 2002, Laurie wrote an article for Adoptive Families about Marisa's early language development.
-We recently caught up with Laurie to learn more about how Marisa is doing today and what advice she has for parent and educators about the language development of internationally adopted children.
+We checked in with Laurie during Marisa's high school years and asked what advice she has for parent and educators about the language development of internationally adopted children.

 Interview with Dr. Laurie Weaver